jdenavascues/Drosben/hardware/README.md

 > Most prints require the use of [supports for floating structures](https://store.anycubic.com/blogs/3d-printing-guides/3d-printing-supports).
 These need to be removed after printing using a flat screwdriver or a knife.
 > Please use a cut resistant glove in the holding hand or a vise (but do not tighten it too much or you will crush the print).

+> [!CAUTION]
+> Acrylic cements (i.e. Tensol 12, Anglosol 12) are highly flammable and release toxic fumes.
+> Cyanoacrlylate glue also releases toxic fumes and any splatter or running drop may glue your fingers together or to the parts.
+> Do all the gluing in a well-ventilated space and wear gloves.

 ## Building the Racks

 ### Printing